jethroo/WADL-first-REST-Webservice-CXF-Example/README.md

 ## Preface

-If your are looking for a path to choose for your API i would like to recommend [API Evangelist] (http://apievangelist.com/index.html) by Kin Lane which will introduce tools and ways of thinking about APIs in the developed in the last years.
+If your are looking for a path to choose for your API I would like to recommend [API Evangelist] (http://apievangelist.com/index.html) by Kin Lane which will introduce tools and ways of thinking about APIs in the developed in the last years.